microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ## Overview

 The `data grid` component enables authors to display an array of data in a tabular layout.
 The layout can include a "header" region where a title can be displayed for each column.

 ![](./images/grid.png)

-`Data grid` actually consists of a number of components that work together:
+`Data grid` actually consists of three components that work together:
 - `<fast-data-grid>`:  The top level container element
 - `<fast-data-grid-row>`: Displays a single row of data associated with a single record or a header row
 - `<fast-data-grid-cell>`: Displays a single cell of data within a row